torokmarkwerner/torokmarkwerner.github.io/_posts/2022-12-10-10-times-trevor-noah-proved-he-is-the-goat.md

 With Trevor, however, it was less about comedy.
 There was no audience, there was no studio, no teleprompter, just two black men discussing Russia interfering 2016 elections, polarisation in the US, Obamacare.
 With Trump winning the presidential race in November, this interview is one that reflects a depressing Christmastime that was followed by an even more depressing era, both affectively and economically.

-At the end of the <a href="https://www.cc.com/video/zwlq5r/the-daily-show-with-trevor-noah-exclusive-barack-obama-full-interview" target="_blank">22-minutes interview</a>, Trevor shakes hands with the President, saying “thank you, sir,” to which President Obama just responds casually, “thank you, man.”
+At the end of the <a href="https://www.cc.com/video/zwlq5r/the-daily-show-with-trevor-noah-exclusive-barack-obama-full-interview" target="_blank">22-minutes interview</a>, Trevor shakes hands with the President, saying “thank you, sir,” to which <span class="highlighted-text">President Obama just responds casually, “thank you, man.”</span>

 [Unfortunately, the full 2016 interview is not available on YouTube anymore, so if you are not located in the US, you have to access Comedy Central Online via a VPN. <a href="https://hola.org" target="_blank">Hola</a> works wonders.]